 How long does it take to form an LLC or corporation in Wyoming?

 Business formation turnaround times vary considerably from state to state.
 As it turns out, Wyoming has pretty quick processing speeds.
-The Secretary of State’s office says it can typically form an LLC or corporation within 3-5 business days.
+The Secretary of State’s office says it can typically form an LLC or corporation immediately if you file online and within 3-5 business days on paper.
 Expedited services are not available in this state.

 How many small businesses are there in Wyoming today?